Identify Your Emotions Proactively & Direct Them Towards Positivity

-We think that the sufferings we endure in our lives, the unfavourable outcomes we brace, are the cause of our negative emotions.
+We think that the sufferings we endure in our lives, the unfavorable outcomes we brace, are the cause of our negative emotions.
 It seems only logical to think so.
 Events predicate consequence after all.

 But often, this is not the case.
 Often, it is our negative emotions that cause negative outcomes, and not the other way around.